Alert icon

 Secondary education

-A tertiary entrance qualification is required to enter further training.
+You need University Entrance to do the study or training for this job.
 Useful subjects include NCEA Level 3 biology, chemistry, maths, physics, English and te reo Māori.

 Personal requirements